loaderImage

 Everything you *need to know* is right above this.
 Scroll down, only if you'd still like to read more (honestly, why?)

-Even though people use 'life insurance and 'term insurance' interchangeably, most of them do not understand that they are completely different products.
+Even though people use 'life insurance and 'term insurance' interchangeably, most of them do not understand that they have their differences.

 To get the best financial cover for your family, you need to know the difference between the two.
 Let’s see how they are different: